IntellureIntellure

 JSON vs YAML: Differences, Use Cases, and When to Use Each

 JSON and YAML are two of the most widely used data serialization formats in software development.
 JSON dominates API communication and data exchange, while YAML has become the standard for configuration files across DevOps and infrastructure tooling.
 If you've ever worked with a REST API and a Docker Compose file in the same project, you've already used both.
-Understanding the differences between them — and knowing when to reach for each one — saves time, prevents bugs, and makes your workflow more efficient.
+Understanding the differences between them helps you know when to reach for each one, which saves time, prevents bugs, and makes your workflow more efficient.

 What is JSON?

 JSON (JavaScript Object Notation) was formalized by Douglas Crockford in the early 2000s as a lightweight, text-based data interchange format.
-It is a strict subset of JavaScript, which means any valid JSON is also valid JavaScript — but not the other way around.
+It is a strict subset of JavaScript, which means any valid JSON is also valid JavaScript, though the reverse is not true.
 JSON was designed with one goal in mind: to be the simplest possible format for exchanging structured data between systems.

 Here's an example of a typical JSON configuration object: